Lomen

-Lomen is a village in Vestre Slidre Municipality in Innlandet county, Norway.
+Lomen or Lome is a village in Vestre Slidre Municipality in Innlandet county, Norway.
 The village is located at the north end of the Slidrefjorden, about 4 km to the east of the village of Ryfoss and about 8 km to the northwest of the village of Slidre.
 The historic Lomen Stave Church and the newer Lomen Church are both located in the village.
 The European route E16 highway runs through the village.
 The Lomen power plant is located on the west end of the village.